Skip to main content Go to home page

 • be entered into before the employee performs the work

-• be an agreement between the employee and employer, and
+• be an agreement between the employee and employer

 • ensure the employee no longer has access to the sacrificed salary.

-Payroll tax applies to an effective salary sacrifice arrangement as follows:
+Payroll tax applies to an effective salary sacrifice arrangement.
+The employer pays payroll tax on:

-• The reduced salary or wage on which the employee pays income tax is treated as taxable wage.
+• the reduced salary or wage on which the employee pays income tax

-Under an ineffective salary sacrifice arrangement, the amount sacrificed is treated as salary or wages and payroll tax is payable on the total wage or salary.
+If the arrangement is not done property, it’s called ineffective and the amount sacrificed is treated as salary or wages.
+Payroll tax is payable on the total wage or salary.

 Examples of salary sacrifice arrangements